AxsPlayer/Course_Machine-learning/Stanford_Course/CS224n/Course_5/README.md

 ## Some Advice.
 - Set baseline for your project.
-Using simple models to set a baseline for your project, not only for model performance score, but also for correctness for data split and so on so forth,
+Using simple models to set a baseline for your project, not only for model performance score, but also for correctness for data split and so on so forth.